 According to Coherent Market Insights, the global green packaging market will reach $238 billion (US) by 2025.
 We watch these developments with interest.

-Alongside the continued economic fallout of the pandemic, comes the warning from our suppliers of price increases in 2022.
-This is a result of rising energy costs, supply tightness as demand by China increases and continuing freight issues.
+Alongside the continued economic fallout of the pandemic and now the energy crisis, comes the warning from our suppliers of price increases in 2023.
+This is a result of rising energy costs, supply tightness and continuing freight issues.